tylerclark/next-supabase-google-tailwind/README.md

-# Next 15 + Supabase + Google Auth + Tailwind 4
+# Next 15 + Supabase + Google Auth + Tailwind 4 Boilerplate Starter

 This is a fork of https://github.com/vercel/next.js/tree/canary/examples/with-supabase with added:

-- Sign-in with Google capability
+- Sign-in with Google capability (turn on in Supabase, sign-up in Google Cloud console)
 - Tailwind v4

 Setup a Supabase project by going to: [database.new](https://database.new)